-The fair value of share-based payment awards granted is recognised as an expense in the income statement over the vesting period which accords with the period for which related services are provided by the employee.
+The fair value of share-based payment awards granted is recognised as an expense over the vesting period which accords with the period for which related services are provided by the employee.
 A corresponding increase in equity is recognised for equity-settled plans.